-The mission of the STAR Health Center (SHC) is to improve the lives of people in the Central Brooklyn community through the provision of high quality health care, integrated research and prevention education.
+The mission of the STAR Health Center (SHC) is to provide and enhance quality healthcare locally and globally through the integration of treatment, prevention, research, and education.
 We offer specialized care for HIV disease, hepatitis C and substance abuse by health care professionals who are experienced in meeting the medical, social and mental health needs of our community.
 Our health care team is committed to creating and maintaining unique partnerships with our patients to ensure optimal health care outcomes.

-Jack A. DeHovitz, MD, MPH, founding director of the SHC, is board certified in infectious disease, and has has been involved in the treatment of people with HIV disease since 1983.
+Jack A. DeHovitz, MD, MPH, founding director of the STAR Health Center (SHC), is board certified in infectious disease, and has has been involved in the treatment of people with HIV disease since 1983.
 He has been on the faculty of SUNY-DMC since 1987 and was promoted to full professor in 1999 and Distinguished Service Professor in 2011.
 Dr. DeHovitz has served as a member of the HIV Quality of Care Committee of the New York State Department of Health AIDS Institute since 1996.
 Dr. DeHovitz was acknowledged in the NYSDOH AIDS Institute's 2000 edition of the publication, Promoting GYN CARE for HIV-Infected Women - Best Practices in New York State.
 In addition to providing leadership to HIV care activities, Dr. DeHovitz serves as the Director of SUNY-DMC's HIV Center for Women and Children.
 Dr. DeHovitz also serves as principal investigator (PI) or Co-PI on numerous clinical trials and epidemiology studies, and directs multiple training programs.
 He has served on multiple NIH study sections and is a board member of HealthRight International.
 In recognition of his HIV work, Dr. DeHovitz received the SUNY Chancellor’s Research Recognition Award in October 2003.

 History and Background

 In October of 1991, Dr. DeHovitz received Ryan White funds from HRSA to develop the STAR Health Center with joint support from UHB.
 The SHC began providing primary care with specialized women's health services in SHC in January of 1992.
 The SHC experience in ensuring superb quality of care to women has been used as a model by the NYSDOH AIDS Institute.
-Through supplemental HRSA funding, the New York State Department of Health AIDS Institute, the New York City Department of Health, the Center for Disease Control and Prevention (CDC), Substance Abuse and Mental Health Administration (SAMHSA) as well as institutional funding, SHC has been able to expand its services - adding additional specialty staff and programs including medication adherence counseling; hepatitis C (HCV) screening and treatment; PrEP/PEP, High Resolution Anoscopy (HRA), family centered case management services; outreach and education; and behavioral health services.
+Through supplemental HRSA funding, the NYSDOH AIDS Institute, the NYC Department of Health and Mental Hygiene, the Centers for Disease Control and Prevention (CDC), Substance Abuse and Mental Health Services Administration (SAMHSA) as well as institutional funding, SHC has been able to expand its services - adding additional specialty staff and programs including medication adherence counseling; hepatitis C (HCV) screening and treatment; PrEP/PEP, High Resolution Anoscopy (HRA), family centered case management services; outreach and education; and behavioral health services.
 A new clinic focused on the prevention and care needs of lesbian, gay, bisexual, and transgender (LGBT) individuals will operate in Suite J of University Hospital on Monday evenings from 5:00pm to 8:00pm starting on October 19, 2015.